Pink-Moon/tpc-frontend-task/README.md

 By pushing your changes here you retain all the rights to it, in other words we won't use  your design/code for any of our products without your knowledge.

+If you have any technical questions - please use the issue tracker here.

 Preparations
 ------------

 1. Fork and clone this repository locally
-2. Create a branch with your name i.e. `jsmith`
+2. Create a branch with your name or initials i.e. `jsmith`

 Next, choose to complete **one** of the tasks below, pick one that better suits your expertise.